Super Bowl 2021: When is the game, how to watch Bucs vs. Chiefs on CBS for free

 Despite playing without a bubble during the fall and winter of an unprecedented pandemic, the NFL has somehow made it to the 2021 Super Bowl.
-The Tampa Bay Buccaneers, who beat the Packers in Green Bay, will play the Kansas City Chiefs, who beat the Buffalo Bills at home to advance to their second straight Super Bowl.
+The Tampa Bay Buccaneers will represent the NFC while the Kansas City Chiefs will represent the AFC as they look to become repeat champions.

 The Super Bowl is this Sunday, Feb.
 7, at 6:30 p.m.
 ET (3:30 p.m.
 PT) on CBS.